sebastianwestberg/FizzBuzz/README.md

 # FizzBuzz
-An implementation of the popular FizzBuzz assignment, BDD with Behat.
+An implementation of the popular FizzBuzz assignment.
+I'm utilizing BDD with Behat and a simple testing with PHPUnit.
 Inspired by the excellent book ["Principles of Package Design"](https://leanpub.com/principles-of-package-design).

-## Run with docker
+### Run with docker
 ```
 cd docker
 docker-compose up -d